tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

   }
 ```

->Fixed method, which uses a variable to store the integer value at the front index, switches the back index value to the front, then updates the the back index as the old front value.
+>code fix: fixed method, which uses a variable to store the integer value at the front index, switches the back index value to the front, then updates the the back index as the old front value.

 ```
   static void reverseInPlace(int[] arr) {